SilvioDallAcqua/terrain-rgb/README.md

 - the reprojected file is named swissaltiregio_3857.tif

 ## step 3: create rgb tiles
-For creation of the rgb-tiles rasterio is used with the plugin rgbify
+For creation of the rgb-tiles rasterio is used with the plugin rgbify.
+The use of rgbify produces an error.
+This is addressed [here](rgbify.md).

 ```rio rgbify -b -10000 -i 0.1 --max-z 13 --min-z 5 --format webp -j 16 swissaltiregio_3857.tif swissaltiregio.mbtiles```